Apply to Dedman College of Humanities and Sciences

 - Upload writing samples for English, History, or Religious Studies (See special notes.)

-- Request the official scores for the Graduate Record Examination (GRE) to be sent to SMU.
+- Request the official scores for the Graduate Record Examination (GRE) to be sent to SMU (code 6660).
 Taking the GRE (within 5 years of application) is required for most graduate programs.
 Check the last page of the application form for a listing of exceptions.

 - Deadline for Ph.D.
 Psychology is December 1.
-A self-managed application is required, with all documents except GRE and TOEFL scores.
 The Statement of Purpose should include the names of two faculty members with whom the student would like to work.

 - Religious Studies: Final deadline is January 15.
 No applications accepted after this deadline.
 Applicants need to identify 1 of 6 areas of interest: Hebrew Bible, History of Christian Tradition, New Testament, Religion & Culture, Religious Ethics, or Systematic Theology